Monstrous M-theory: Acknowledgements

 \section{Acknowledgements}

-We would like to acknowledge an informal yet inspiring discussion with Eric Weinstein during the Advances in Quantum Gravity conference, hosted by Laura Deming at Topos House, San Francisco, CA, on July 2016.
-Since that occasion, we started thinking about the idea of a weak triality for $\mathfrak{d}_{12}$ .
+We would like to acknowledge an informal yet inspiring discussion with Eric Weinstein during the \textquotedblleft Advances in Quantum Gravity\textquotedblright\ Conference, hosted by Laura Deming at Topos House, San Francisco, CA, on July 2016.
+Since that occasion, we started thinking about the idea of a \textquotedblleft weak\textquotedblright\ triality for $\mathfrak{d}_{12}$.
+Also, we thank Richard Borcherds for insights on the domain of the fake Monster automorphic form in signature $ D=26+2$.